 There isn’t a yes or no response to the filter questions.
 The responses are based on your organization’s discretion and capacity.

-Ignoring strategy for the sake of planning is a choice, just as much as changing your plan as new strategies become apparent is a choice.
+Ignoring strategy for planning is a choice, just as much as changing your plan as new strategies become apparent.
 One choice will change how the work gets done, and the other will keep it the same.